Yggdrasill/Naglfar/README.md

 Usage
 -----

-As previously stated in this README, Naglfar is intended to abstract away many frustrations with plugin loading in C. This is done by giving you only five functions that are necessary to call should to load, get a callable function pointer to the plugin and unloading the plugin.
+As previously stated in this README, Naglfar is intended to abstract away many frustrations with plugin loading in C. This is done by giving you only five functions that are necessary to call in order to load a plugin, get a callable function pointer to the plugin and unloading the plugin.
 These functions are:

 ### plugContConstruct()